skoji/raftik/README.md

 🚧 **Work in progress** – early implementation.

-Currently, only WebAssembly binary parsing is implemented.
+Currently, only WebAssembly binary parsing and some validation is implemented.
 You can run the following command to parse a WASM file and display the result:

 ```